-The Learning Support Department comprises a team of twenty six staff who work in a variety of roles to promote the learning and wellbeing of all pupils.
+The Learning Support Department comprises a team of twenty four staff who work in a variety of roles to promote the learning and wellbeing of all pupils.
 The nature of the support provided is determined by the needs of the individual pupil.

 Many teaching assistants work within whole class lessons, with the aim of removing the barriers to learning that pupils with SEN can experience.
 This involves the differentiation and adaptation of resources, as well as ensuring, through additional explanation, that the pupil is fully aware of the desired learning outcome of the lesson, i.e. what the lesson objective is and what is expected of them.
-Pupils completing work as independently as possible is an absolute priority at Pleckgate; teaching assistants will never complete the work for a pupil, as this would be detrimental to their progress, impacting negatively too on the acquisition and development of their independence skills.
+Pupils completing work as independently as possible is an absolute priority at Pleckgate; teaching assistants will never complete the work for a pupil, as this would be detrimental to their progress, impacting negatively on the acquisition and development of their independence skills.

 Not all pupils with SEN have access to additional in-class support.
 It may be that they attend interventions, usually taught 1:1 for 2 half-hour sessions per week.
-These include Literacy Catch-up, Numeracy Catch-up, Speech and Language, Dyslexia Support and

-Motor Skills Practice.
+These include Literacy Catch-up, Numeracy Catch-up, Speech and Language, Dyslexia Support and Motor Skills Practice.
 The purpose of these sessions is to give pupils the basic skills to enable them to access the whole curriculum effectively throughout the wider school.
+From September 2018, the Literacy and numeracy catch-up provisions are managed by the English and maths departments, enabling the sessions to be more effectively linked to the curriculum.